MadExploits/php-root-terminal/README.md

-# php-root-terminal
+# Terminal Auto Root
-Auto Root using pwnkit
+This terminal using pwnkit

+# Bypass?

+* 403
+* 500
+* 404
+* Litespeed
+and other WAF!

+&copy;Copyright By ./MrMad